dmishchet/dmishchet.github.io/_pages/about.md

 ---

 <p align="justify">
-I am a PhD candidate in Criminology at the School of Social and Behavioral Sciences, Erasmus University Rotterdam.
-I am a socio-legal scholar with an interest in quantitative empirical legal studies, criminology, judicial politics, private and public international law.<br>
+My name is Dmitrii Shchetinin, and I am a PhD candidate in Criminology at the School of Social and Behavioral Sciences, Erasmus University Rotterdam.
+I am a socio-legal scholar with interests in quantitative empirical legal studies, criminology, judicial politics, private and public international law.
+In particular, my research examines justice professionals, legal institutions and policies, and dispute resolution from a quantitative perspective, combining quasi-experimental causal designs with survey and administrative data.<br>

 <br>
 You can reach me at <a href="mailto:dmishchet@gmail.com" style="color: black;">dmishchet@gmail.com</a>